“Yoga is like music: the rhythm of the body, the melody of the mind, and the harmony of the soul create the symphony of life” ~ B.K.S. Iyengar

 The ancient texts were in Sanskrit, the language of the learned, and the practice was limited to those who renounced the world for higher purpose.
 In addition, the level of concentration and dedication required to attain the ultimate state of trance or samadhi made it impossible for ordinary people and householders to become expert yogis.
 They also failed to get detached from worldly things and relations.

-However, as mentioned in the history of yoga, Patanjali, also considered the father of yoga, created a system that everyone could follow.
-It takes practitioner towards the ultimate goal of self-realisation step by step or limb by limb.
-Sage Patanjali popularised this ancient sacred practice, making it accessible to the common folk with his systematised Ashtanga or eight limb yoga.
+However, Patanjali, also considered the father of yoga, created a system that everyone could follow.
+This was centuries after the Bhagavad Gita, around 400 BC.
+It takes the practitioner towards the ultimate goal of self-realization step by step or limb by limb.
+Sage Patanjali popularized this ancient sacred practice, making it accessible to the common folk with his systematized Ashtanga or eight limb yoga.
 And Shavsa has brought it to your living room in its purest and most practical form.

 These eight limbs of yoga are are: ethics (yama), discipline (niyama), yoga postures (asana), breath control (pranayama), withdrawal of the senses (pratyahara), concentration (dharana), meditation (dhyana) and absorption or trance or nirvana (samadhi).